 About the Fidelity Global Sentiment Survey

 The data collection, research and analysis for the above markets was completed in partnership with Opinium, a strategic insight agency.
-Data collection took place between June and September 2024.
-Reporting and analysis took place between August and October 2024.
+Data collection took place between September and October 2025.
+Reporting and analysis took place between November and December 2025.
+Not all regions were asked about sexual orientation or gender identities (individuals that did not identify as either male or female did not represent a statistically significant sample size and are not presented within this piece).